NethermindEth/Forta-Agents/Umee-Bots/Large-Amount-Account-Involvement/README.md

 ## Test Data

-For testing purposes, `src/agent.config.ts` monitors 'Umee', 'Lending Pool', 'Umee Oracle' and a random user address.
+Uncomment the lines indicated in `src/agent.config.ts` and set a `traceRpcUrl` for mainnet in your `forta.config.json` file.
+The testing configuration monitors 'UMEE', 'Lending Pool', 'Umee Oracle' and a random user address.

 ### Mainnet